gazebosim/gz-physics/tutorials/03_physics_plugins.md

 This "user side interface" makes the Ignition Physics library "callable" from other Ignition libraries.

 The implementation side interface handles specific implementations of each `Feature`.
-Depending on what external physics engine we are using (DART, TPE, Bullet etc.), the interface might be different.
+Depending on what external physics engine we are using (DART, TPE etc.), the interface might be different.
 This interface is more internal facing, i.e. used mostly inside the Ignition Physics library.

 The implementation of the physics plugin revolves around four key elements.